DavidCWebs/c-notes/debugging-with-gdb.md

 You can enter `c` to continue from the breakpoint, which jumps to the next breakpoint.
 You can also use `n` or `s` to step through the programme from this point.

 By default, breakpoints are unconditional.
-Gdb will stop the program and give you control anytime it reaches the appropriate line.
+GDB will stop the program and give you control anytime it reaches the appropriate line.

 ### Conditional Breakpoint
 Conditional breakpoints are very useful for looking inside loops and recursive reoutines.

 Break on line 7 if `i` is as specified:
 ```
-(gdb) break 7 if i==250000
+(gdb) break 7 if i==2
 ```
 ### Breakpoint Info